kdcouture/data-structures-and-algorithms/README.md

 ---
 ## API
+### AnimalShelter
+Enqueue(Animal data) - Places an animal at the fornt of the queue.
+Dequeue() - Removes the longest existing aninal from the shelter.
+Dequeue(String Pref) - Removes the longest existing aninal of the prefered type.
 ### PusedoQueue
 Enqueue(T data) - Places an element into the pusedoqueue.
 Dequeue() - Removes an element from the psuedoqueue.